lesleyrs/Client3/README.md

 Compatible with [2004Scape](https://github.com/2004Scape/Server), the most accurate runescape remake

 Features:
-- should work on any 32 bit system with 64 MB of RAM on lowmem, with networking and a (read-only) filesystem.
+- should work on any 32 bit system with 64 MB of RAM on lowmem, networking and a (read-only) filesystem.
 - webassembly build to avoid javascript code being optimized out by the browser.
 - WIP ports for many game consoles, mostly from the 2000s.
-- optional config.ini file to change client behaviour, see [config.ini.example](config.ini.example) for options.
-To avoid passing command line arguments each time you can create an empty config.ini.
+- optional [config.ini](config.ini.example) file to change client behaviour.
+Create an empty config.ini to avoid passing cli args.

 See [docs](/docs) for more info and media.